nijigenerate/nijilive/SECURITY.md

 ## Supported Versions

-nijilife versions are supported with updates from the current stable version, and the in-production next version (nightly builds and such)
+nijilive versions are supported with updates from the current stable version, and the in-production next version (nightly builds and such)
 If a vulnerability is sufficiently severe we may backport fixes to earlier versions on request.

 | Version | Supported          |